North Park Primary School

 We promote Democracy throughout the school:

 • We ensure pupils have a voice and an opportunity to vote.
-For example, the election of student council representatives takes place using pupil votes.
+The election of student council representatives takes place using pupil votes.

 • Pupils have the opportunity to have their voices heard through our very active School Council and through regular pupil questionnaires, discussion with teachers and to senior leaders about aspects of their learning and life in school.